 Weight and Height Restrictions – Truck drivers are required to carry special license and must submit to more stringent requirements and checks that motor vehicle or motorcycle drivers.
 Therefore, the weight load on a semi-truck is a factor in many accidents.
 The height of the semi is also a reason that many accidents can occur, especially when there are overpasses, bridges, or other entryways with height restrictions.

 Weather Conditions – Weather conditions can contribute to any motor vehicle accident.
-But, in the case of semi trucks they can be more important to keep in mind.
-Snow and ice can create dangerous road conditions for any vehicle, but when semi trucks lose control they are more likely to obstruct the roadway, involve numerous vehicles or cause pile ups on the roadway.
-Wind can also cause large semi trucks to jacknife on the road.
+But, in the case of semi-trucks, they can be more important to keep in mind.
+Snow and ice can create dangerous road conditions for any vehicle, but when semi-trucks lose control they are more likely to obstruct the roadway, involve numerous vehicles, or cause pile-ups on the roadway.
+Wind can also cause large semi-trucks to jackknife on the road.
 Rain and snow that obstruct visibility are also factors that increase the risk of accidents.

-Fatigue – Because truck drivers are on a timed schedule of pick ups and deliveries, they are more likely to sucumb to excesses in speed and erratic or aggressive driving, especially when traffic and weather conditions have delayed them along their route.
-Also, long hours of driving can make for distracted or fatigued semi truck driver, adding to the risk of an accident.
+Fatigue – Because truck drivers are on a timed schedule of pickups and deliveries, they are more likely to succumb to excesses in speed and erratic or aggressive driving, especially when traffic and weather conditions have delayed them along their route.
+Also, long hours of driving can make for distracted or fatigued semi-truck driver, adding to the risk of an accident.

 Only about 15 percent of deaths from collisions between semi-trucks and vehicles cause fatalities in truck drivers.
 The majority of fatalities occur in vehicle and motorcycle drivers.
 Due to the seriousness of the injuries from semi-trucks when they involve smaller motor vehicles or motorcycles a national watchdog group provides assistance and information for people who are victims of accidents involving semi-trucks.